, ,

 Other types of outflow are costs like loan repayments or buying business insurance.

-A cash flow forecast is an important part of the business plan – it helps prove viability, especially if you’re looking for investment.
+Cash flow management and forecasting is an important part of the business plan – it helps prove viability, especially if you’re looking for investment.

 A year is a good time period to forecast, because your figures beyond that might not be realistic.
 While your cash flow forecast should be your best estimate, it doesn’t need to be accurate to the penny, so use round numbers.

 You should also update your cash flow forecast if you perform differently than expected – both positively and negatively.
-If your plan is out of date, it won’t be of any use to you.
+If your plan is out of date, it won’t be of any use.

 How to write a cash flow forecast